English Mistakes Even Teachers Make

 No, actually you’ve got another think coming.

-When you’re trying to blame someone for something you’ve done wrong then you’re, in fact, looking for a scapegoat.
+When you’re trying to blame someone for something you’ve done wrong then you’re not looking for a goat trying to escape.
+You’re, in fact, looking for a scapegoat.

 To be on tender hooks sounds very strange indeed but, to be fair, the correct on tenterhooks doesn’t make sense to us these days anyway.